What Happens When a School Closes Its Library?

 Map by Nadia Tamez-Robledo for EdSurge.

 One was Melissa Yarborough, a teacher at Navarro Middle School in Houston’s East End, which is home to one of the city’s historically Latino neighborhoods.
-While not targeted as a failing school, her campus became “NES-aligned,” meaning her principal opted into the New Education System.
+While not targeted as a failing school or assigned to the New Education System, her campus leaders adopted much of district's new curriculum, according to Yarborough.
+Navarro Middle officially became an NES school in 2024.

 Her two children, however, were students at one of the targeted schools, Pugh Elementary in the city’s northeastern Denver Harbor neighborhood.
 Although, it wasn’t labeled as “failing” when Miles was appointed superintendent.
 It had an A rating from the state in 2022.
 Even by Houston ISD’s own calculations, the school is expected to earn a B rating when 2023 and 2024 school “report cards” are released.
 It was a tougher scoring formula released last year that makes earning high “grades” harder.
 A lawsuit by Texas school districts over the change has halted the release of 2023 ratings for now, and a second lawsuit is similarly blocking the state from releasing 2024 ratings.